njsand/render/README.md

 `myimage.png`.

 NB: The arguments must be provided in the correct order, as above.
 Named parameters in different orders do not work currently.
+(I suppose there is a getopts for Haskell out there which could do this.)

 ## Running Stats ##